About Expanding the Circle

 HISTORY OF EXPANDING THE CIRCLE

-Expanding the Circle continues into its fourth year with two successful national conferences in 2010 and 2011 and the launch of a summer institute in 2012.
+Expanding the Circle continues into its sixth year with two successful national conferences in 2010 and 2011 and the launch of a summer institute in 2012 continuing into 2013 and 2014.

 - 2010 National Conference: 300+ attendees representing 80 institutions